 This community on facebook has a couple new posts per day, and really runs the gambit of technical and non-technical positions.
 At the time of writing, there are listings for an HR manager, a Recruiter, a Mobile Product Owner, as well as a mobile developer.

-You have to request access, but the moderator is highly likely to approve you if you have a reputable-looking facebook account.
+You have to request access, but the moderator is highly likely to approve you if you have a reputable-looking Facebook account.
+The postings aren’t extremely frequent, but it doesn’t hurt to be a member.

 Hacker News: Who is Hiring?